 The impact on clinical outcomes of the differences in lipid-altering effects between treatments shown in Table 9 is not known.
 Table 9 does not contain data comparing the effects of atorvastatin 10 mg and higher doses of lovastatin, pravastatin, and simvastatin.
 The drugs compared in the studies summarized in the table are not necessarily interchangeable.

-The response to atorvastatin in 64 patients with isolated hypertriglyceridemia treated across several clinical trials is shown in the table below (Table 10).
+The response to atorvastatin in 64 patients with isolated hypertriglyceridemia (Fredrickson Type IV) treated across several clinical trials is shown in the table below (Table 10).
 For the atorvastatin-treated patients, median (min, max) baseline TG level was 565 (267–1502).